mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/reference/cluster-configuration/index.md

 - `ClusterProvisioner` - This section is **optional** because it is contains provider-specific details that are dependent on your deployment infrastructure.
 For example, this section is not required if you are installing on an internal (on-prem) network.

 In addition to the `cluster.yaml` file, Konvoy clusters require you to have an `inventory.yaml` file.
-For information about the format and settings in an `inventory.yaml` file, see [Working with inventory files](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+For information about the format and settings in an `inventory.yaml` file, see [Working with inventory files][inventory_files].

 ## Sample cluster configuration file